xrdocs-staging/automation/_tutorials/getting-started-crosswork-planning-collector.md

 ![Setting up Agent]({{site.baseurl}}/images/cp-getting-started-collection-agent.png)

-After the agent has been set up, we may select the ellipsis icon to start the agent and verify the connectivity to the SR-PCE.
+After the agent has been set up, we may verify the connectivity to the SR-PCE and if Topology and LSP collection data is valid.

 Note: The abscence of LSPs may cause *LSP status - Data collection* to indicate *Invalid data*.